North Carolina lawmakers reach deal to repeal transgender bathroom law

 North Carolina Republican lawmakers said late on Wednesday they had reached a deal to repeal the state’s controversial law prohibiting transgender people from using restrooms in accordance with their gender identities.

-Details were not released of the compromise measure, which was set for a vote on Thursday morning, Senate leader Phil Berger and House of Representatives Speaker Tim Moore said in an impromptu news conference on Wednesday night.

-The compromise, which the Republican leaders said they had reached with Democratic Governor Roy Cooper, a staunch opponent of the bathroom law, was reached hours before the state was reportedly set to lose its ability to host any NCAA basketball championships.
+The compromise with Cooper, a staunch opponent of the bathroom law, was reached hours before the state was reportedly set to lose its ability to host any NCAA basketball championships.

 The college athletic association is one of numerous organizations to sanction or boycott North Carolina in the wake of the law’s passage last year.